omavashia2005/Rainfall-Prediction-using-ML/README.md

 # Rainfall Prediction Using Machine Learning

 ## Overview
-This project is a machine learning pipeline built from scratch to predict rainfall.
+This mini-project is a simple machine learning model to predict rainfall.
 Using a Kaggle dataset, I performed:
 - **Data Cleaning**: Addressed missing values and ensured data consistency.
 - **Feature Engineering**: Created and selected meaningful features to improve model performance.
 - **Model Training and Evaluation**: Leveraged scikit-learn to train and test multiple machine learning models.